encrain33/Vertebral-Column-Classification/README.md

 This project demonstrates the application of unsupervised and supervised classification methods on a vertebral column dataset.
 It was completed as coursework for a Master's-level Advanced Statistics and Machine Learning course at the University of Manchester.

-## Project Overview
+## Project Overview and Significance

-The goal was to classify orthopaedic patients as normal or abnormal based on biomechanical attributes of their vertebral column, using both unsupervised and supervised machine learning techniques.
-This project was constrained to approximately 1000 words as per course requirements.
+The goal of this project was to classify orthopaedic patients as normal or abnormal based on biomechanical attributes of their vertebral column, using both unsupervised and supervised machine learning techniques.
+This project demonstrates the application of advanced statistical and machine learning methods to medical diagnostics, showcasing the potential for AI to assist in orthopedic patient classification.

-## Project Outcome

-This project received full marks (20/20) in the course assessment, demonstrating proficiency in applying machine learning techniques.
+The project was completed as coursework for a Master's-level Advanced Statistics and Machine Learning course, constrained to approximately 1000 words as per course requirements.
+It received full marks (20/20) in the course assessment, demonstrating proficiency in applying machine learning techniques to real-world problems.

 ## Important Note